rotimi2020/Data-Analyst-Portfolio/rossmann_store_sales_analysis/README.md

 ## Dataset
-This dataset contains daily sales data for Rossmann stores across various locations. with details about the store, date, sales, customer counts, promotional activities, and other relevant factors influencing sales.
-You can download the dataset<br>**Source:** [Kaggle - Rossmann Store Sales](https://www.kaggle.com/competitions/rossmann-store-sales/data), which features the following key data fields:
+This dataset contains daily sales data for Rossmann stores across various locations. with details about the store, date, sales, customer counts, promotional activities, and other relevant factors influencing sales. you can download the dataset which features the following key data fields:

 - **Id**: Unique identifier for each store-date pair (only in test set).
 - **Store**: Store identification number.